jakelandis/docker-hot-warm-cold/README.md

 }
 ```

-### Setup Repository

 Find the internal IP address of the minio host
 ```
 docker inspect -f '{{range.NetworkSettings.Networks}}{{.IPAddress}}{{end}}' minio

 ```

-Open Minio web UI at http://localhost:9000/minio/login and add a bucket "test", and set the permissions to read and write.

 ```
 PUT _snapshot/my_minio_repository